Forth Valley Hearing Access Forum (FVHAF) was to help bring about change and improvement for people with hearing loss and those who are deaf.

-The group is run by volunteers who all have some degree of deafness.
+The local charity is run by volunteers who all have some degree of deafness.
 They will work to make it easier for local people to participate, take up opportunities and enjoy themselves.

-FVHAF runs the local Hearing Hub, which was previously run by Ideas for Ears.
+FVHAF runs Forth Valley Hearing Hub, which was previously run by Ideas for Ears.

 This friendly, lively group of local people is involved with practical activities that help to improve access and inclusion for people with hearing loss and who are deaf.